 Favorite quote from the author:

 How do you feel about Google having the information that it has about you?
-I have a family member who, a few years ago, was convinced that it was a big problem.
-He was so passionate about it that he wouldn’t use Google search or even consider having a Gmail account!
+I have a family member who used to be convinced that it was a big problem.
+He wouldn’t use Google search or even consider having a Gmail account!

 While everybody has a right to choose what they will and won’t use, I believe that information collection on the internet is a good thing.
 It helps sites know how to better market to our needs, for one.
 And we can learn a lot about human nature from looking at the data and use it to improve society.

-Big data, as this collected online information is called, is an important part of our digital world.
+Big data, as it is called, is an important part of our digital world.
 Understanding it is important to our future, and Seth Stephens-Davidowitz’s Everybody Lies: What the Internet Can Tell Us About Who We Really Are explains it all in great detail.

 Here are the 3 biggest lessons that have opened my eyes about people: